MicrosoftDocs/PowerShell-Docs/dsc/import-dscresource.md

 # Using Import-DSCResource

-Import-DScResource is a dynamic keyword which can only be used inside a Configuration script block, it is not a cmdlet.
-When you are authoring a new configuration, you must import the resources needed by your configuration using this keyword.
+`Import-DScResource` is a dynamic keyword, which can only be used inside a Configuration script block.
+The `Import-DSCResource` keyword to import any resources needed in your Configuration.
 Resources under `$phsome` are imported automatically, but it is still considered best practice to explicitly import all resources used in your [Configuration](Configuration.md).

 The syntax for `Import-DSCResource` is shown below.